grm34/ZenMaxBuilder/docs/index.md

 <br>
 ## Toolchains

-ZMB uses prebuilts toolchains by default (built on x86-64 `interpreter: lib64/ld-linux-x86-64.so.2`).
+ZMB uses prebuilt toolchains by default (built on x86-64 `interpreter: lib64/ld-linux-x86-64.so.2`).

 In case you need others or have already compiled/downloaded some, just move them to the `toolchains` folder and name them `aosp-clang` for example (see [settings.cfg](https://github.com/grm34/ZenMaxBuilder/blob/zmb/etc/settings.cfg)).